guptaNswati/holbertonschool-low_level_programming/0x1A-sorting_algorithms/README.md

      * Directory: 0x1A-sorting_algorithms

  0. Bubble sort
-   Write a function that sorts an array of integers in ascending order using the Write in the file 0-O, the big O notations of the time complexity of the Bubb
+   Write a function that sorts an array of integers in ascending order.
+   Write in the file 0-O, the big O notations of the time complexity of the Bubble sort
      * File: 0-bubble_sort.c, 0-O
 1. Insertion sort
-   Write a function that sorts a doubly linked list of integers in ascending ord Write in the file 1-O, the big O notations of the time complexity of the Inse
+   Write a function that sorts a doubly linked list of integers in ascending order.
+   Write in the file 1-O, the big O notations of the time complexity of the Insertion sort
      * File: 1-insertion_sort_list.c, 1-O
 2. Selection sort
-   Write a function that sorts an array of integers in ascending order using the Write in the file 2-O, the big O notations of the time complexity of the Sele
+   Write a function that sorts an array of integers in ascending order.
+   Write in the file 2-O, the big O notations of the time complexity of the Selection sort
      * File: 2-selection_sort.c, 2-O
 3. Quick sort
-   Write a function that sorts an array of integers in ascending order using the Write in the file 3-O, the big O notations of the time complexity of the Quic
+   Write a function that sorts an array of integers in ascending order.
+   Write in the file 3-O, the big O notations of the time complexity of the Quick sort
      * File: 3-quick_sort.c, 3-O
 4. Big O #0
      * File: 4-O